For Court Hearings During COVID-19 Pandemic

 - The names and email addresses of representatives of the parties (counsel or self-represented persons).

 - The nature of the matter to be scheduled (motion, application or appeal) and brief particulars (for example, “appeal from the final order of Doe J. of the Superior Court of Justice (2020 ONSC 123456) granting judgment of $25,000 in a defamation action” or “judicial review from the Ontario Labour Board decision granting / denying certification”).
 The explanation should not be more than a sentence or two in length.
-Where the decision below has been reported on CanLII, a citation to that decision should be included.
-Where the decision below has not been reported on CanLII, a copy of the decision should be attached.
+Where the decision being challenged has been reported on CanLII, a citation to that decision should be included.
+Where the decision being challenged has not been reported on CanLII, a copy of the decision should be attached.

 - The estimated time required for the hearing.